zappbrandigan/wiki_docs/blog/2025-07-14-cwr-beta-update.md

 <!-- truncate -->
 ---

-## ⚡️ Performance & Scale
+## Performance & Scale

 | New Tech | What it solves |
 | -------- | -------------- |
 | **Virtualized Raw Viewer & Report Tables** | Rows render only when visible, so even 100 k-line CWRs stay buttery smooth. |
 | **Web Workers** | Parsing now runs off the main thread, keeping the UI responsive—even with 100 MB+ files. |

-*Result: can now handle large transmissions `~125-150 Mb` depending on your systems capabilites.*
+*Result: can now handle large transmissions, but capped at `~100 Mb` to accomodate lower-end systems capabilites.*

 ---

-## 🔍 Smarter, Highlighted Search
+## Smarter, Highlighted Search

 Find that elusive record in seconds: